-About Rwanda Gorillas
+About Mountain Gorillas In Rwanda

-Rwanda Gorillas are found in Volcanoes National Park in northwestern Rwanda.
+About Mountain gorillas in Rwanda, they are found in Volcanoes National Park in northwestern Rwanda.
 Volcanoes has half the number of mountain gorillas remaining in the whole world.
 Volcanoes is the only national park in the world where chimps co-exist with mountain Gorillas.

 Gorilla tracking is a captivation and unforgettable experience which more than repays the effort needed to reach Volcanoes and to trek through the forest.
-Volcanoes has seven habituated gorilla groups that are tracked by tourists.
+Volcanoes has eight habituated gorilla groups that are tracked by tourists.

 Volcanoes Impenetrable National Park

 Traveler’s guide to Volcanoes national park Rwanda featuring all you need to know about trekking safaris to watch gorillas in Ruanda, how to book gorilla permits, other attractions in the park, what to wear for gorilla trekking, gorilla groups in Rwanda, best time to visit Rwanda for gorilla trekking, accommodation in Rwanda and so much more.
-A visit to tour gorillas in Volcanoes national park is purely a life changing adventure.
+A visit to tour Mountain gorillas in Volcanoes national park is purely a life changing adventure.

 Spanning on a 160 sqkm area in the northern part of Ruanda, Volcanoes national park is part of the great Virunga volcano conservation region spanning to cover Virunga national park Congo and Mgahinga national park Uganda.
 It was initially a small area around Karisimbi, Mikeno and Visoke volcanoes which was gazetted to protect the Mountain gorillas which were facing the threat of extinction as a result of poaching.